MartinAmez/MartinAmez/README.md

 ### 📁 Highlighted Projects:
 - **Project 1: Accident rates and road safety on urban roads in Spain:** In this EDA, the aim is to assess the impact of COVID-19 on urban roads in Spain from 2020 to 2022, inclusive.
 The data have been obtained from the DGT and INE.
 The analysis has been conducted in Python (the report in Jupyter Notebook) with the help of various files.
-- **Project 2: Sales Prediction:** Development of a machine learning model to predict sales based on historical data and external factors.
-- **Project 3: Interactive Climate Data Visualization:** Creation of interactive dashboards to visualize climate patterns and facilitate decision-making.
+- **Project 2: Spotify Playlist Generator Based on Emotions:** A Spotify playlist generator based on emotions is a project that combines data science, machine learning, and music APIs.

 ### 🎯 Professional Objective:
 To continue learning and applying advanced Data Science techniques to solve real-world problems, and to collaborate on projects that positively impact society and businesses.